milanofthe/pathsim/README.md

 - Wide range of numerical solvers, including implicit and explicit multi-stage, and adaptive Runge-Kutta methods such as `RKDP54` or `ESDIRK54`.
 - Modular and hierarchical modeling with (nested) subsystems.
 - Library of pre-defined blocks, including mathematical operations, integrators, delays, transfer functions, and more.
 - Easy extensibility, allowing users to define custom blocks by subclassing the base `Block` class and implementing just a handfull of methods.

+There are many example simulations in the `examples` directory that cover most of the functionalities of the pathsim package.

 ## Getting Started